-Agency Funds are used to account for assets held by the County as an agent for individuals, private organizations, other governments and other funds.
-Agency funds do not involve a formal trust agreement.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+Custodial Funds are used to account for assets held by the County as an agent for individuals, private organizations, other governments and other funds.
+Custodial funds do not involve a formal trust agreement.

 C. Use of Estimates

 The preparation of financial statements, in conformity with generally accepted accounting principles, requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.